castiron/how-tos/solr/setup_solr_container_in_docker/README.md

 ### Let's get this done!

 1. Log in to Shipyard (credentials are in Lastpass)
 1. Determine the highest port number in use in docker.cichq.com.
 View the last container in the list by clicking the id, and noting the value in "Mapping".
-Your container will be this value incremented by 1.
+Your container's port will be this value incremented by 1.
 1. Create a new Container by clicking the "Create" button on the Containers list page.
 1. Fill in the following fields for your container:
 	* Image: castiron/typo3-solr:1.0.6